12 Japanese Dramas with English Subtitles to Binge-watch (and Where to See Them)

 As a Japanese learner, you can use Japanese content like dramas to help you improve your listening and comprehension fluency.

 One of the best sites to get your Asian drama fix used to be DramaFever, until its demise.
 Rest in peace, DramaFever.
 We’ll miss you, but we have to move on and find other streaming services for our Japanese dramas.

-Here are five more places where you can (legally!) watch full episodes of Japanese dramas with English subtitles, plus 12 excellent Japanese show recommendations to keep your binge-watching queue filled.
+Here are five places where you can (legally!) watch full episodes of Japanese dramas with English subtitles, plus 12 excellent Japanese show recommendations to keep your binge-watching queue filled.

 Who doesn’t love Netflix?
-For $10 a month (with a few weeks free at the beginning of your membership) you can stream thousands of titles quickly and easily.
+For about $10 a month, you can stream thousands of titles quickly and easily.

 Netflix has a growing number of Japanese dramas available, some of which they produced themselves as Netflix Originals.

 As a bonus, all of Netflix’s Japanese dramas have accurate English subtitles.

 “Re:Mind” is a bit of a slow burner, but it definitely pays off.
 If you’re a fan of classic mysteries, you’ll definitely get sucked into this show.

 In this drama, a group of Japanese high school students find themselves chained to a European-style dining room table.
 Every time the lights go out, one of them disappears.
 Can they figure out who’s doing this to them… and why?